-*Also read my guide to confidence techniques.
+Also, read my guide to overcoming negative thoughts.

 To perform this mudra, lightly place your thumb so it overlaps the index finger at the knuckle.
 Stretch out the remaining fingers.
 Do this on both hands.

 Sitting comfortably, close your eyes.
 Focus your mind on your breath moving between the space just beneath your nostrils.
 Breathe in for a count of four.
 Hold for four.
 Breathe out for four.
 Hold for four.
 Repeat.
 Continue for five minutes.

 4: Remove your current thoughts about yourself by practising self-enquiry

 Now I want you to ask yourself a question.
 The question is this: “How do I know I exist?”

 For instance, you might feel the sensations in your body.
 When this happens, label what you are observing.
 For instance, if you feel sensations in your body, say to yourself, “This is just a sensation”.
 If you experience thoughts say, “This is just a thought.”
 And so on.
 Continue for five to ten minutes.

 Pick one awesome thing that you could only do if you were feeling highly confident.
 For instance, if you’re single, imagine approaching someone you’re really attracted to and confidently asking them out.

-While you do this visualization, imagine a feeling of extreme confidence.
+While you do this visualization, imagine a feeling of confidence.
 Feel that confident energy.
-Now observe how you would be standing, how you would be acting, what you would be saying and so on.
-Essentially, visualise what you’re doing vividly, so the picture comes to life in your mind.
+Now observe this self-image.
+How would you be standing?
+How would you be acting?
+What would you be saying?
+And so on.

-For instance, if you think, “I can’t feel confident asking someone out because I’m not good looking enough”, step aside from the thought.
+For instance, if you think, “I can’t feel confident asking someone out because I’m not good-looking enough”, step aside from the thought.
 Mindfully observe the thought.
 Now label it, saying to yourself, “This is just a thought”.
-Continue to do this with all negative thoughts and feelings.
+Do this with all negative thoughts and feelings.